 DoCoMo has been around since at least June 2011; SAMSUNG showed up a little later, in March 2012.
 Both disappeared around the end of October 2016.

 As I write this, all Googlebot requests for supporting files (.css, .js) include a referer—the page the file “belongs” to.
 They have always done this sporadically; it looks as if it became standard practice in mid-March 2017.
-On the other hand, they no longer find it useful to send a referer with image requests; the last case I can find is November 2015.
+On the other hand, they no longer find it useful to send a referer with image requests; with one isolated exception, the last case I can find is November 2015.

 To Say Nothing Of . . .